Part of the Complete Guide to Understanding Addiction

 - A guide to understanding health insurance plans via HealthCare.gov.

 Insurance options are available.
 American health care coverage has never been more accessible for addiction treatment services, and the accessibility only continues to grow.
 If you are struggling with addiction and want to receive treatment, check out all of the above-stated resources and information.
 The benefits and coverage are there for you.
+There are also rehab scholarships and grants available to help with the cost of treatment.
 You can contact Avenues Recovery Center to help you navigate the red tape and understand the benefits available to you.
 Our professionals will be happy to guide you through the whole process!

 Insurance coverage is only one aspect of the decision of which addiction treatment center to enroll in.
 To give you the best chances for recovery you need to choose a facility suited to you and your circumstances.
 Read our useful resources about how to find the right rehab center, and choosing a drug addiction counselor, to give you some pointers in the right direction.